Nurse practitioner programs and careers

 Nurse practitioners (NP) are healthcare providers that have similar responsibilities to a doctor.
 They can examine patients, prescribe medication, and provide treatment.
 To become an NP, students should either earn a Master’s of Science in Nursing (MSN) or a Doctor of Nursing Practice (DNP).
-These are the types of NP programs you may come across.
+Some schools offer a specialized Nurse Practitioner Master’s Degree.
+Below are the types of NP bridge programs you may come across.

 This type of program is designed for RNs with an Associate’s degree in nursing (ADN).
 It acknowledges the educational and clinical ADN experience and usually takes 2 to 3 years to complete.
 The RN-to-MSN bridge takes students through baccalaureate and master’s level education to prepare them for a graduate degree.

 This type of program is for nurses who already have a Bachelor of Science in Nursing (BSN) degree.
 Since it doesn’t include baccalaureate-level education, it can take between 18 and 24 months to complete full time.

 Since 2004, the DNP program has been considered the preferred degree path by the American Association of Colleges of Nursing.
 This program is recommended for prospective NPs that would like to have a more in-depth study in nurse leadership.

 Depending on specialty, program, and state, NP programs vary in what is necessary to apply for admission.
 Prerequisites for programs will depend on whether the applicant is already a licensed RN and wishes to pursue a MSN or a DNP program.
 Along with a BSN and relevant experience, prospective NPs generally need to have:

 - An active license in good standing

 - An acceptable GPA from your previous coursework

 - A passing grade on the Graduate Record Examination (GRE)